Quitch/AI-Bugfixes/README.md

 - Adds a new difficulty Normal+ between Normal and Hard.
 - Builds the Icarus Solar Drone.
 - Builds the Stinger Anti-Air Bot.
+- Adds a Random option for difficulty selection.

 ## What It Doesn't Do